fbpx

 As I can’t take 5 weeks break every year to learn a language anymore, I’ve also experienced long-term/slow pace course.
 At 33, I decided to accomplish my dream to go to Brazil for a month.
 Before going there, I checked different options to learn Portuguese.
 I, of course, wanted to attend an intensive course but couldn’t find the time for it.
 As a private French teacher myself with a crazy schedule, the only possibility for me to learn Portuguese with good results was with a private tutor.
 There are many websites out there to find private teachers but the best place to find private teacher, in my opinion, is by far Instagram!
 I was exploring some great account to learn Brazilian Portuguese when I discovered Virginia.
 I knew private classes and long term placement would be the most adapted option to my lifestyle.
 We started in August and in late December I was on the plane heading to Brazil for 5 weeks.

-Which one of the classes (intensive or long term) is more suitable to your needs?
+Learn French | Which one is more suitable to your needs?

 The main difficulty adults experience is the ability to think about what’s more convenient for their needs and purposes.
 You have to choose for yourself, not for your partner or your job but only you.
 Learning French is not an immediate process.
 Unfortunately, you can’t go on Amazon and buy your French classes and receive them within two days.
 Even if you buy a textbook, you’ll still need time to process it.